FairwindsOps/insights-docs/docs/configure/cli/opa.md

 The `--batch-dir` option instructs the `insights-cli validate opa` command to process all `.rego` files in the specified directory.

 * Each `.rego` file is required to have an accompanying `.yaml` file containing the Kubernetes manifest that will be passed as input to that policy.
-* Unlike the above single-policy form of the `validate opa` command, bulk OPA policy validation requires that all policies return a single Insights action item.
-This means that the accompanying Kubernetes manifest should cause the OPA policy to output its Insights action item.
+* The accompanying Kubernetes manifest should cause the OPA policy to output its Insights action item.

 ### Batch OPA Policy Validation Example